A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Methodology

 \subsection{Random Forest Method}

 The Random Forest (RF) is an ensemble learning method that constructs multiple decision trees and produces an average of the predictions made by each tree in the forest \citep{Breiman2001}.
 In particular, it uses the bootstrap sampling technique for each tree, which means randomly fetching objects from the training data set with replacement and with the same sample size.
 The RF method is widely used because of its simplicity, accuracy and fast prediction.
 Another advantage of RF is that it enables the calculation of the relative importance attributed to the input halo and galaxy features.
 In addition, compared with a single Decision Tree, the RF method can reduce the over-fitting issues because it can train each tree after bootstrap sampling individually and generate an average result.
-The RF method has been widely used for a variety of tasks in astronomy, e.g., investigating the relation between halo mass and galaxy group properties \citep[e.g.][]{Man2019}, estimating the mass of galaxy clusters in X-ray \citep[e.g.][]{Green2017}, and calculating the photometric redshift probability distribution function \citep[e.g.][]{Carrasco2013}.
+The RF method has been widely used for a variety of tasks in astronomy, e.g., investigating the relation between halo mass and galaxy group properties \citep[e.g.][]{Man2019}, exploring how the magnitude gaps between central and satellite galaxies serve as a secondary proxy to the host halo mass \citep[e.g.][]{2022arXiv220315222Z}, estimating the virial mass of galaxy clusters in X-ray \citep[e.g.][]{Green2017}, evaluating the importance of different cluster properties upon determining the dynamical status of galaxy clusters \citep[e.g.][]{2022arXiv220315268L}, galaxy morphology classification \citep[e.g.][]{2019MNRAS.486.3702S} and calculating the photometric redshift probability distribution function \citep[e.g.][]{Carrasco2013}.